After School Clubs & Activities

 * Clubs marked with an asterisk are either closed or not available at this time.

 Summit Academy is proud to participate in the National Archery In the Schools Program, which began in Kentucky and is now used by hundreds of schools nationwide.
 Coaches and parents assistants are trained and certified by NASP to teach archery in the Archery Club.
 Students learn about the sport of archery, including safety, how to use equipment, scoring, and the rules of competition.
 Competitions are held weekly during practice and at regional and state level tournaments in the spring.

-- Club is open to students in grades 5 and up and is limited to 16 students (if more than 16 are interested, a second meeting day will be added).
+- Club is open to students in grades 5 – 12 and is limited to 16 students (if more than 16 are interested, a second meeting day may be added).

 - Parent help is essential and very much appreciated-to take attendance, make phone calls, serve snacks, and help with crowd control.

 - All students will be required to sign a behavior agreement to ensure the safety of all participants.

 - All parents are required to sign an informed Waiver of Liability.

 - Registration fee in $150.00 per year.
 There will be no refunds after the 2nd meeting of the club.

 Cheerleading participants learn cheers and dance routines to perform at school and community events.
 Students also learn and practice social skills and participate in other group activities.